covid-visualizer/alpha/README.md

 ### Fraction of cases needing hospitalization (set as 5%)

 * Substantiation 1:
-    * 22% of cases admitted to hospital in California (21 March)
-    * Imperial College model assumes 30% of hospitalized patients need ICU
+    * Multiply the percentage of cases admitted to hospital in California (21 March) by the fraction of hospitalized covid-19 patients who need the ICU (30% in the <a href="https://www.imperial.ac.uk/media/imperial-college/medicine/sph/ide/gida-fellowships/Imperial-College-COVID19-NPI-modelling-16-03-2020.pdf">Imperial College model</a>).
+When rounded, yields approximately 5%.
-    * Combination = 6.6%  round down to 5%
 * Substantiation 2:
     * Harvard Global Health Institute model of “moderate” spread in USA calculates 5%
     * https://laist.com/2020/03/17/are-los-angeles-hospitals-ready-for-coronavirus.php